Air Conditioning Prices

 How long does a split system installation take?

-A standard back-to-back split system installation takes 2–4 hours for a single unit.
-Multi-storey installations or longer pipe runs may take 4–6 hours.
+A standard back-to-back split system takes 2–4 hours.
+Multi-storey or longer pipe runs take 4–6 hours.
 Multi-split systems (2–4 heads) typically take a full day.
-Ducted system installations take 1–3 days depending on the number of zones and accessibility of the ceiling cavity.
-Your installer should advise on timing during the quoting process.
+Ducted systems take 1–3 days depending on zones and ceiling access.

 Is evaporative cooling cheaper than refrigerated air conditioning?